Sword of Vermilion – Review

 [2] ‘Master System Review: Golden Axe Warrior’.
 Mean Machines.
 (April 1991).
 Issue 7:72-3.

 Sadly, I was a bit too young to experience the heyday of the arcade.
 Being born in 1983, the closest arcade we had was at the Rotunda Amusement Park in Folkestone, England.
-My parents took me there a handful of times but mainly for the rides.
+My parents took me there a handful of times, but mainly for the rides.
 We only ventured into the arcade to play a few games.
-I remember playing either Hang-On or Super Hang-On where my father had to help me shift my weight on the bike to steer.
+In particular, I remember playing Hang-On (1985).
+Since I was small at the time, my father had to help me shift my weight on the bike to steer.
 I also recall a clay pigeon shooting game, but we mostly stuck to playing pinball machines.
 By the time I began to venture into arcades on my own as a teenager, many of the games had been replaced by fruit machines.
 There was still a good selection of video games but my pocket money would never last as long I wished it to.
 Nowadays, the Rotunda has long since gone, and the nearest arcade is over 20 miles away.
 C’est la vie!

 Title screen (screenshot taken by the author)